The Cavalcade of the Magi, Pieve di Corsignano, Ph by Saiko

 A character in each bulkhead

-As happens in one of Charlie Chaplin’s Modern Times machines, the divine incarnation gear appears to trigger a series of actions that take place, each one, in a watertight compartment: from left to right, the Magi advance towards the place of the newborn, but before him an angel announces the message to the shepherds; later we find Jesus in the swaddling clothes, warmed by the ox and the donkey.
+As happens in one of Charlie Chaplin’s Modern Times machines, in the Cavalcade of the Magi to discover in the church of the Val d’Orcia the divine incarnation gear appears to trigger a series of actions taking place, each one, in a watertight compartment: from left to right, the Magi advance towards the place of the newborn, but before him an angel announces the message to the shepherds; later we find Jesus in the swaddling clothes, warmed by the ox and the donkey.
 Finally, Joseph is recognizable as an isolated character, in the traditional pose of a meditator on the prodigy he witnessed.

 However, the most surprising thing at first sight of this relief is the absence of the Virgin, who is usually the protagonist of the Nativity or the Adoration of the Magi’s scenes (just think of how in the ancient iconographic tradition she appears in the guise of Theotokos – the mother of God – as she often finds herself represented).
 Due to the sandstone wear, today it is difficult to identify with certainty the figure that dominates the two animals warming the child; the presence of the wings, although very worn, would not doubt in identifying him as an angel.